ministryofjustice/prison-to-probation-update/README.md

 #### community-api update requests

-For the above telemetry events that are emitted from the community-api there would be an associate request this queries show these requests
+For the above telemetry events that are emitted from the community-api there would be an associated request - use the queries nelow to show these requests:

 * Set NOMS number
 ```bigquery